Live Twice (album)

-Live Twice is Darius Danesh's second and final album released on 25 October 2004.
+Live Twice is Darius Danesh's second and final album, released in 2004.
 It did not do as well as his previous album, Dive In, charting at number 36 in the UK albums chart.
 He wrote 12 songs on the album; the only song he does not have a writing credit for is Save Me.
 Stephen Lipson was executive producer and Darius himself produced the track Secret Song.

 Content

 The first single released from the album was Kinda Love on 18 October 2004.
 It peaked at number 8 on the UK singles chart.
 The second and final single from the album was the title track, Live Twice, released on 10 January 2005.
 It reached number 7 on the UK Singles Chart, making it his fifth single to reach the UK top 10.

 The last song on the album, Secret Song, is a hidden track as it is included at the end of the song Devil in You after a 3-minute silence between the songs.
 Secret Song was written and produced by Darius.